bitovi/academy/src/angular/6-restaurant-service/restaurant-service.md

     ng g interface restaurant/restaurant
   ```

-- How to write an interface in TypeScript
+- How to write an interface in TypeScript (you learned this in section above! ✔️)

 ## Solution